-Our reimbursement right is not subject to reduction for attorney's fees under the "common fund" doctrine.
+Our reimbursement right is not subject to reduction for attorney's fees under the "common fund" or any other doctrine.
 We are entitled to be reimbursed for 100% of the benefits we paid on account of the injuries or illness unless we agree in writing to accept a lesser amount.